 Results

-[IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
-This is written in past tense, yet no pre-registration or data collection have been conducted.]
+This is written in past tense, yet no pre-registration or data collection have been conducted.

 We report the results after exclusion in the main text and the full sample results in the supplemental materials.